-- 2.9.
+- 2.8.
+"Size" indicates the stature of the Child for whom the Child Restraint System, has been designed and approved.
+Child restraint systems may cover any size range provided that all requirements are fulfilled. - 2.9.
 "Orientation" is the indication that a Child Restraint System can be used forward-facing and/or rearward-facing, the following distinction is made: - (a) forward-facing means facing in the normal direction of travel of the vehicle; - rearward-facing means facing in the direction opposite to the normal direction of travel of the vehicle; - (c) lateral-facing means facing perpendicular to the normal direction of travel of the vehicle. - 2.10.
-"Special Needs Restraint" is a Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it must contain as a minimum a primary means of restraint which complies with the requirements of this Regulation. - 2.11.
+"Special Needs Restraint" is a Child Restraint System designed for children who have special needs as a result of either a physical or mental disability; this device may in particular permit additional restraining devices for any part of the child, but it shall contain as a minimum a primary means of restraint which complies with the requirements of this Regulation. - 2.11.
 "ISOFIX anchorage system" means a system made up of 2 ISOFIX low anchorages fulfilling the requirements of Regulation No. 14 which is designed for attaching an ISOFIX Child Restraint System in conjunction with an anti-rotation device. - 2.11.1.
 "ISOFIX low anchorage" means one 6 mm diameter rigid round horizontal bar, extending from vehicle or seat structure to accept and restrain an ISOFIX Child Restraint System with ISOFIX attachments. - 2.11.2.
-"ISOFIX attachment" means one of the two connections, fulfilling the requirement of paragraph [6.3.2.] of this Regulation, extending from the ISOFIX Child Restraint System structure, and compatible with an ISOFIX low anchorage. - 2.12.
+"ISOFIX attachment" means one of the two connections, fulfilling the requirement of paragraph 6.3.3. of this Regulation, extending from the ISOFIX Child Restraint System structure, and compatible with an ISOFIX low anchorage. - 2.12.
 "Anti-rotation device" means a device intended to limit the rotation of the Child Restraint System during a vehicle impact and consisting of: